Rep. Mast to Newsmax: FEMA Funding Is Being Drawn Down

-Florida Congressman Brian Mast joined "Newsline" Wednesday to talk about Hurricane Idalia, which made landfall this morning as a Category 3 storm, and Gov. DeSantis' response.
+Florida Congressman Brian Mast joined "Newsline" on Wednesday to talk about Hurricane Idalia, which made landfall this morning as a Category 3 storm, and Gov. Ron DeSantis' response.

 During a briefing at the White House, FEMA Administrator Deanne Criswell said it's still too early to assess the damage caused by the storm, but also that Idalia is the strongest hurricane to have hit the Big Bend area (where the peninsula merges with the Panhandle) of Florida in 100 years.